derek-shing/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+During code review, the first thing to look at is whether the function work or not.
+To test this, the code should able be splited into different smaller unit with clear expected input and output.
+In this case, we know where the error can araise.
+After that, we check the degree of reused code. we want the code is in good structure and most of them can be used for the same purpose.
+Lastly, we will review the style of the code so that others can undetstand your work easily.

+Containers pack everthing, including os,packages,etc,  related to one project into one unit.
+This unit can be deployed and installed in other computer.
+The advanage of this is we can make sure every people running the same thing regradless of their os and config.If the project have error, we can just delete the container and it will not affect our computer.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),